 Muscle is harder to build and maintain as we age.
-In fact, most of us start losing muscle around age 30, with a 3- to 8-percent reduction in lean muscle mass every decade thereafter.
+In fact, most of us start losing muscle around age 30, and physically inactive people can experience anywhere from a 3- to 5-percent reduction in lean muscle mass every decade thereafter.

 This is due to lower testosterone levels in men and lower estrogen levels in women — both hormones that help build muscle — as well as changes in nerve and blood cells and the body not converting amino acids to muscle tissue as efficiently, among other factors.
 But muscle loss doesn't have to be inevitable: For adult men and women, regular resistance training exercises are key to building and keeping muscle.

 Strength Training and Health

 Strength training is an important piece of the fitness equation.
 Men and women should participate in muscle strengthening activities that work the major muscle groups (legs, hips, back, chest, abdomen, shoulders and arms) at least two times each week.
 Examples of strength training include lifting weights, using resistance bands and doing push-ups, pull-ups and sit-ups.
 Even everyday activities such as carrying groceries, playing with your kids and gardening can strengthen muscles.

 One of the best ways to support strength building is good nutrition.
 Protein, carbohydrates and fat play a major role, as does getting enough calories throughout the day.
 Read on to find out how each macronutrient can help you bulk up — and how much to eat every day.

 Protein and Muscle Building

 When building muscle, the more protein the better, right?
 Not necessarily.
 While you're working to build muscle with exercise, protein should make up 10 to 35 percent of total calories for adults.